aembke/fred.rs/CONTRIBUTING.md

   3. The current command is QUIT or SHUTDOWN.
   4. The current command ends a transaction.
   5. The client has pipelining disabled.

+**All frames are automatically converted to RESP3 frames, even in RESP2 mode, to provide a single interface for callers to parse responses.** This works because RESP3 is a superset of RESP2.

 #### Clustered Connections